Last Updated on by

 Prices can differ by company, even when the same coverage is offered in the same state.

-Imagine 10 people are paying $100 a month into a bucket.
+Imagine ten people are paying $100 a month into a bucket.
 They use this bucket for their health care expenses.
-If no one is using much money monthly, then the amount everyone is contributing will basically stay the same.
+If no one is using much money monthly, then the amount everyone is contributing will stay the same.

-In addition, as premium rates increase healthier people shop around to find lower costs.
+Also, as premium rates increase, healthier people shop around to find lower costs.
 Members leaving a Medigap plan means the company has fewer clients paying into the bucket; this causes the remaining members to pay more.

 The Impact of Rating methods

 The last factor that affects the cost of a plan is the age rating.
-All Medigap plans have 3 ways they look at the age rating, issue age, attained age, or community rating.
+All Medigap plans have three ways they look at the age rating, issue age, attained age, or community rating.

 Specifically, the starting cost of your plan is considerably affected by the financial strength of the company from whom you choose.

 - Issue Age – the age you are when you get a plan; you will always pay the same as someone entering the plan at that age.
 It doesn’t mean that your price will never go up.

 - Community Rated – everyone in the area pays the same, and their rate increases are the same.
 Usually, states with community ratings will have higher premiums.

 - Attained age – rates increases are based on your age; on the surface, you would think this would be the rating with the highest increases, but that is not usually the case.